 STIR brings a refined focus to Chattanooga’s craft cocktail scene.
 Enjoy your painstakingly crafted drink with artisanal ice.
 The restaurant’s modern aesthetic blends well with the historic bones of the iconic terminal station, the Chattanooga Choo Choo.
 Dinner and drinks are best enjoyed on the spacious patio in the heart of Southside.

 The Flying Squirrel's inside/outside bar is a perfect spot to grab a drink with your best friend, without feeling like you're missing out!
 Their crafted seasonal menus of bites and drinks are always crowd pleasers.
-If you're able to catch their Sunday brunch you will not be disappointed!

 The Feed's covered patio is the perfect spot for you to munch on hot wings tossed in local Chattanooga's Hoff and Pepper sauce with your pup by your side.
 Feed offers great burgers, salads, and brunch options.